 The CDC recommends washing with soap and water for at least 20 seconds after using the bathroom, before eating and after blowing your nose or sneezing.
 It also advises not to touch your eyes, nose and mouth and to clean objects and surfaces you touch often.

 Where has it spread in the world?

 Coronavirus is officially a pandemic.
 What does that mean?

-But in ruling it a pandemic, WHO Director General Tedros Adhanom Ghebreyesus noted the scale of the outbreak and said he elected to use the word because some countries have not reacted quickly enough.
+WHO Director General Tedros Adhanom Ghebreyesus noted the scale of the outbreak and said he elected to use the word because some countries have not reacted quickly enough.